Hiking Pikes Peak Hike: All You Need to Know

 • Nearest full-service town: Woodland Park

-Planning for The Barr Trail Route
+How to Plan for The Pikes Peak Barr Trail Route?

 The Barr Trail is the route most hikers take up.
 This is very well-maintained and is relatively easy to follow.
 It is 12.5 miles to the top from the trailhead, which is near Manitou Springs.